-- Is the power supply cord plugged into a live circuit with the proper voltage?
-(See Installation Instructions.) - Have you checked your home's main fuses or circuit breaker box? - Have you checked the electric company for a power failure?
+- Is the oven correctly plugged into a live circuit with the proper voltage?
+(See page 8.) - Have you checked your home's main fuses or circuit breaker box? - Have you checked the electric company for a power failure?

 If the microwave oven will not run: